peterm95018/dining-app/README.md

 2. Second, get git installed on your local machine.
 3. Second, clone this repo to your local machine.
 4. Third, run the commands:
- npm install
+<code>npm install</code>
  then run
- bower update
+ <code>bower update</code>
+5. You should now have all the files and dependencies we'll need to run a dev copy.

-Fourth, you should now have all the files.
-Run grunt server to get a local copy running.
+6. Run <code>grunt server</code> to get a local copy running.

-Make changes to our html files and commit your changes.
+7. Make changes to our html files and commit your changes.

 Peter